The HRTC seeks to maintain a standard of dress both on and off the court that respects the traditions and standards of the game.

 The following requirements apply to all players:

-- Garments must be “predominately white”, which means that each visible piece of clothing, including shirt, shorts, skirt, skort, socks, and headwear, but excluding shoes, strapping and sweat bands, must be at least two-thirds white.
+- Garments should be “predominately white”, which means that each visible piece of clothing, including shirt, shorts, skirt, skort, socks, and headwear, but excluding shoes, strapping and sweat bands, should be at least two-thirds white.
+A coloured school sports uniform may also be worn by students.

 - Advertising in any form, other than small manufacturer’s or sponsor’s motifs, is not permitted.
 The length and height of motifs should not exceed the diameter of a tennis ball.